rashmirrajashekara/docs/product-guides/Product Guide - Intel® Security Libraries - Datacenter Foundational Security.md

 Usage of kbs setup:
         kbs setup <task> [--help] [--force] [-f <answer-file>] --help                      show help message for setup task --force                     existing configuration will be overwritten if this flag is set -f|--file <answer-file>     the answer file with required arguments

 Available Tasks for setup:
         all                                 Runs all setup tasks
-        server                              						  Setup http server on given port download-ca-cert                    			    Download CMS root CA certificate
+        download-ca-cert                    Download CMS root CA certificate
-        download-cert-tls                   				 Download CA certificate from CMS for tls create-default-key-transfer-policy  	  Create default key transfer policy for KBS
+        download-cert-tls                   Download CA certificate from CMS for tls create-default-key-transfer-policy  Create default key transfer policy for KBS update-service-config               Sets or Updates the Service configuration

-#####

 ### 11.7.4  Directory Layout